DIY Washable Window Paint Recipe

 Add 1 tablespoon of clear dish soap to each.
 Stir until the mixture is smooth and no longer has any visible clumps of flour.

-4. Add Colouring
+4. Add Coloring

 I painted a rainbow, of course, because who doesn’t love rainbows?